-Next, it is important to avoid ambiguity or any name that is even remotely unclear.
+Next, it is essential to avoid ambiguity or any name that is even remotely unclear.
 Anything that is hard to spell or has ambiguous or repetitive wording should be avoided at all costs.

-Numbers should be avoided also because confusion arises from the fact they can be spelled or written – e.g. 7topmoneytips.com or seventopmoneytips.com.
+Numbers should also be avoided because confusion arises from being spelled or written – e.g., 7topmoneytips.com or seventopmoneytips.com.
 It’s an easy way to lose traffic.

-A final pointer for choosing a good blog name is to not use blog extensions such as .biz, .ly and .game.
+A final pointer for choosing the right blog name is not using blog extensions such as .biz, .ly, and .game.
 While these can be tempting if you are on a shoestring budget because they are usually much cheaper than top-level domains, they invariably make your blog harder to find.

-Make life easy for yourself and stick to .com, and don’t use .org unless you are actually an organization.
+Make life easy for yourself, stick to .com, and don’t use .org unless you are an organization.

 Setting up your blog

 After setting up your domain name and WordPress blog, it’s time to customize it to your taste.
 You can do this by selecting “appearance” on the menu options.

 One of the best things about WordPress, especially if you’re on a budget, is that there are loads of free or cheap themes available.